pablo-meier/Pablog/frog-sources/posts/2013-12-04-joss-whedon-the-word-feminist.md

 * Similarly, calling out one work doesn't render the creator's previous works useless.
-One Facebooker said something like "Heh, well Joss hasn't read feminist texts, sure, all he did was have strong female characters in all of his series for over a decade.
-These feminists complain too much."
+One Facebooker said something like "Heh, well Joss hasn't read feminist texts, sure, all he did was have strong female characters in all of his series for over a decade."
 Putting aside that ["strong female characters"][5] are themselves subject to criticism, saying Whedon said silly things doesn't mean that feminists don't appreciate or acknowledge things he's done in the past that they might like.

 * Finally, in life, just like in law, intentions don't matter, impacts matter.
-  It doesn't matter if I don't mean to hurt anyone juggling machetes, if I mess up I can still go to jail for manslaughter, and any casualties are still dead.
+  It doesn't matter if I don't mean to hurt anyone juggling machetes, if I mess up I can still go to jail for manslaughter, and any casualties remain dead.
-  I know Joss Whedon and Lily Allen and Robin Thicke don't _mean_ to piss people off or perpetuate regressive ideas, but that doesn't mean that they don't, and directing your anger at people who are calling it out is killing the messenger, and demonstrates that you're worrying more about coddling your aversion to confronting potential prejudices than empathy for the experiences of others.
+  I know Joss Whedon and Lily Allen and Robin Thicke don't _mean_ to participate in marginilizing people or perpetuate regressive ideas, but that doesn't mean that they don't, and directing your criticism at people who are calling it out is killing the messenger, and demonstrates that you're worrying more about coddling your aversion to confronting potential prejudices than empathy for the experiences of others.

 I bring all this up because people always forget these things when topics of inequality come up: some progressive will say things like "X by Y is regressive for Z totally